kurves/Deploy-Static-Website-AWS/README.md

 Creating an application using Elastic Beanstalk create an environment.

-**Environment**  is a collection of AWS resources and permissions to allow the web application to run smmoothly.
+**Environment**  is a collection of AWS resources and permissions to allow the web application to run smoothly.

-While launching the environment the following resources are created automtically
+While launching the environment the following resources are created automatically

 - Amazon S3 storage bucket
 - A target group in the default VPC
 - Security groups
 - An autoscaling launch configuration and an autoscaling group
+- EC2 instances
+- CloudWatch alarms
+- EC2 load balancer